binary-smith/currency-conversion-rate/README.md

 The easiest way to install is from the official GNOME Extensions website.

-1. Go to the Currency Conversion Rate page on extensions.gnome.org *(This link will be active once you publish it)*.
+1. Go to the Currency Conversion Rate page on extensions.gnome.org *(TBD - This link will be active once published)*.
 2. Click the "ON/OFF" switch.
 3. Click "Install" in the pop-up dialog.